Jeffrey-Sardina/Focl-ir-Tr-chtais/builds/downloads/focloir-trachtais-v1.6-en.md

 #### block (ainmfhocal): modúl<br>
-*Sainmhíniú (ga):* Cuid de shamhail nó de phróiseas a bhfuil feidhm ar leith aige agus ar féidir é a úsáid i samhail nó i bpróiseas eile, gan é athrú, chun an tasc céanna a dhéanamh.
+*Sainmhíniú (ga):* Cuid de shamhail nó de phróiseas a bhfuil feidhm ar leith aici agus ar féidir í a úsáid i samhail nó i bpróiseas eile, gan í athrú, chun an tasc céanna a dhéanamh.
 <br>
 *Sainmhíniú (en):* Part of a model or process that has a specific function and that can be used in other models or processes, without changing it, to do the same task.